-Eat a Francesinha
+Indulge in a Francesinha

 Stroll through Cais da Ribeira

-Cross the Luis I Bridge
+Cross the Dom Luis I Bridge

 Dom Luis I bridge is an icon of the city of Porto.
 It is a double deck bridge, the lower deck of the bridge is for cars while the upper deck is for the metro.
 The upper deck is where you should cross it as it has great views of both Porto and Vila Nova de Gaia, the cities it connects.